awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.AnySource.md

 1. Enable automated backups again\.

-## Step 1: Create Flat Files Containing the Data to be Loaded<a name="MySQL.Procedural.Importing.AnySource.Step1"></a>
+## Step 1: Create flat files containing the data to be loaded<a name="MySQL.Procedural.Importing.AnySource.Step1"></a>

 Use a common format, such as CSV \(Comma\-Separated Values\), to store the data to be loaded\.
 Each table must have its own file; data for multiple tables cannot be combined in the same file\.
 Give each file the same name as the table it corresponds to\.
 The file extension can be anything you like\.
 For example, if the table name is "sales", the file name could be "sales\.csv" or "sales\.txt", but not "sales\_01\.csv"\.